-I'm a first year Computer Science Ph.D. student at Stanford University advised by Christopher Ré.
+Hello!
+I'm a second year Computer Science Ph.D. student at Stanford University advised by Christopher Ré .
 My research focuses on systems in machine learning.
 I am currently working on a project to improve the stability of embedding algorithms, a key building block of machine learning pipelines.
 Previously, I also worked on a project to improve the efficiency of training ML algorithms through low-precision arithmetic.
 I graduated with a BS in Electrical & Computer Engineering and a BS in Computer Science from Cornell University.
 At Cornell, I had the opportunity to do research in computer architecture with Christopher Batten.
 I am supported by the National Science Foundation Graduate Research Fellowship and the EDGE Fellowship.

 Embedding Stability.
 Embeddings must be continually re-trained on constantly changing data (i.e. changing word meanings, new vocabulary for word embeddings).
 However, training embeddings is inherently unstable, such that small changes in data can cause dramatically different results, making debugging, repeatability, and model dependencies increasingly challenging.
 We study the impact of the embedding memory on this instability, and evaluate inexpensive embedding measures to predict when this instability will impact downstream natural language processing tasks.

 High-Accuracy Low-Precision Training (HALP).
 In collaboration with Chris De Sa and others, I worked on HALP, a gradient descent variant which is able to theoretically converge to highly accurate solutions while using low-precision fixed-point arithmetic.
 We empirically verified HALP on linear regression and logistic regression problems, as well as LSTMs and CNNs.[blog] [pdf] [slides]